How do I prepare household hazardous waste for safe disposal?

 Containers larger than 5 gallons cannot be accepted for drop-off at the landfill.
 If you have larger sized containers of household hazardous waste, please contact the scale house at 403-327-3288 to see if delivery can be arranged.

-What items are acceptable at the Waste & Recycling Centre?
+What items are acceptable at the Waste & Recycling Centre and roundup events?

 Household Cleaning Products